HelloImKevo/GroovyPaymentApp-Senior/README.md

 # Useful References

 ### Game-Icons.net
-Many thanks to the contributors and maintainers over at game-icons.net - it has been an extremely helpful resource in prototyping mobile applications.
+Many thanks to the contributors and maintainers over at game-icons.net :joy: it has been an extremely helpful resource in prototyping mobile applications.
 https://game-icons.net

 ### Stripe